Description

 - Cooling: Finally, the copper coil, and sometimes the entire torch, are water-cooled.
 This prevents overheating and damage from the intense heat of the plasma.

-Do you have questions about Copper Rectangular Foil for Torch – 10/PKG?
+Do you have questions?
 Call Precision Glassblowing to Learn More.

 For common questions and support, visit our FAQs or Technical Information.
 Plus, there are several ways to contact Precision Glassblowing to speak with a real person.
 Click here to pick one that works for you.